 “The changes in MEES are very welcome” explained Kate Thomas, CSE’s lead on the project.
 "The private rented sector has some of the UK's most inefficient houses.
 This contributes directly to high levels of fuel poverty, with as many as 45% of households in an F or G rented property living in fuel poverty.
 The new regulations are a good opportunity to improve these properties to make them more liveable."

 Through the Home Energy Freephone number CSE will provide advice to landlords on:

-- Understanding their current EPC rating its accuracy.
+- Understanding their current EPC rating and its accuracy.

 - If the new standards will affect them.

 - What measures they need to take to make their property more efficient.